TantikornC/Spam-Detection/README.md

 ## Key Components

-1. **Data Collection**: The dataset consists of raw data that includes only the chatbot's data, user's texts, and response texts.
+1. **Data Collection**: The dataset consists of raw data that includes only the chatbot's data, the user's texts, and the chatbot's response texts.
 2. **Data Preprocessing**:
    - Cleaning and tokenizing text data.
    - Feature extraction using methods like TF-IDF.